BenjapornW/pe-ai-fabric/README.md

 - ✅ No zero IRR

-## 📊 Dat Visualizations: Power Bi Dashboard
+## 📊 Data Visualizations: Power Bi Dashboard
 Dashboard Structure: Top-Down Approach.
 Our dashboard flows from a high-level summary down to deep financial details:
 - Overview (Executive Summary): High-level trends and key metrics at a glance.